IrvingZha0/lab-bcos/docs/CNS.md

 }
 ```

-Two more loadByName functions are generated.
+Two additional loadByName methods are generated for CNS call.

-4. Call the function
+4. Call the method by contract name

 ```
 package org.bcos.main;